 This paragraph was written when the pandemic started.
 Our advice now is to that travel is allowed again, and safety procedures are in place, so feel free to plan and book your holidays.

-The picture on Travel Insurance is emerging at the moment.
+The picture on Travel Insurance is complex and worth checking.
 The advice from ABI (The Association of British Insurers) can be roughly condensed as:

 1.If you travel against government advice you invalidate your insurance (i.e. you come to Italy when the government is advising against it).